ourcodingclub/tutorials-in-progress/CC_piping_SAB.md

 ```

 However, these functions will not work on any data structure - to quote <a href="https://www.jstatsoft.org/article/view/v059i10">Hadley Wickham</a>, "every messy dataset is messy in its own way".
-This is why giving a bit of thought to your dataset structure *before* doing your digital entry can spare you a lot of frustration later!
+This is why giving a bit of thought to your dataset structure *before* doing your digital entry can spare you a lot of frustration later! *Can you think of an example in which those functions won't work?*

 <a name="dplyr"></a>